Jean Froissart 1st March 1355

 The King sat in silence for a time, rubbing his chin as he looked at nothing in particular.
 Finally, he rose and turned to stare into the fire.

-‘You know, when the last of my mother’s brothers died without producing a male heir, I had made ready to go to Paris and accept the Frankish throne.’
+‘You know, when the last of my mother’s brothers died without producing a male heir who managed to survive them, I had made ready to go to Paris and accept the Frankish throne.’
 He spoke gently but a touch of bitterness shadowed his words.

 Then I heard that my throne had been usurped by the Valois, a distant cousin.
 It changed my whole life; it is the reason for our current difficulties.’